Norma Talmadge: Later years and death

 In her later years, Talmadge, who had never been comfortable with the burdens of public celebrity, became reclusive.
 Increasingly crippled by painful arthritis and reported to be dependent on painkilling drugs, she moved to the warm climate of Las Vegas for her final years.
 According to Anita Loos' memories of Talmadge, the drug addiction came first which caused arthritis and was the basis of Norma's interest in her physician husband.

-In 1955, along with her one-time brother-in-law Buster Keaton and some ten other renowned movie-industry veterans, Taldmage was invited to be honored with the newly instituted "George" award by George Eastman House at the First Festival of Film Artists in Rochester, NY.
+In 1955, along with her one-time brother-in-law Buster Keaton and some ten other renowned movie-industry veterans, Talmadge was invited to be honored with the newly instituted "George" award by George Eastman House at the First Festival of Film Artists in Rochester, NY.
 But, unfortunately, no one was able to even locate her.